 Hip adductor exercises work multiple small muscles in the inner thigh that are responsible for bringing your thighs together, providing balance and supporting proper hip alignment.
 Most people might only consider doing hip adductor exercises whenever they walk past the hip adductor machine in the gym but we are here to change that M.O.
 It’s important to strengthen the hip adductor muscles to improve flexibility and mobility, enhance stability and prevent future injuries.
-In this article, we cover 16 of the best hip adductor exercises and stretches that you should start to work into your normal fitness routine.
+In this article, we cover 11 of the best hip adductor exercises as well as 5 stretches that you should start to work into your normal fitness routine.

 The hip adductors are a group of five muscles in the inner thighs.
 The main function of the hip adductor muscles is to adduct the hips or bring the thighs together to the midline of the body.

 Many people might get confused about the difference between the hip adductors and hip abductors although they play opposing primary roles in the body.
 As mentioned above, the hip adductors are responsible for bringing your thighs together at the midline of the body while the hip abductor muscles are responsible for opening the thighs away from the midline of the body.

 The hip adductors are often overlooked when it comes to strengthening exercises but this is a mistake.
 By not strengthening the hip adductors you are leaving yourself open to groin injuries.
 Below are some other benefits of performing hip adductor exercises: